 • Some parts of this course is about different forms of violence, atrocities, pain, and trauma.
-That is why the course content can be disturbing for some students.
+Discretion is advised.

-Tutorial group meetings and pre-recorded or live lectures.
+Tutorial group meetings and pre-recorded and/or live lectures.

 Type and timing of the assignment will depend on the UCM regulations and course content.
-Assignments can range from presentation(s) to writing analytical papers, from exams to reflective journals.
-Each assignment will be analytical and will reflect the application of the relevant literature.
-Different deadlines will be applied to different assignments.
+There are options for the students to choose from a list of different types of assignments.
 Class participation will also be taken into account in the assessment.

-SSC3054 International Trade Law: Globalization, Trade and Developments
+SSC3054 International Economic Law: Trade, Investments and Sustainability

-Semester Period ECTS Concentration Device Free Fall 1 5 Social Sciences No
+Semester Period ECTS Concentration Device Free Spring 4 5 Social Sciences No

-SSC2024 International Law or SSC2060 Comparative Constitutional Law
+SSC2024 International Law